aidanrohm/NoSQL-Final-Project/README.md

 ```
 **Find how Mike Trout and Lucas Giolito might be connected by a manager**
 ```
+// Matches the first player's manager for a given year, to the same manager for the next player.
-MATCH (p1:Player {name:"Mike Trout"})-[:BATTED_FOR|PITCHED_FOR|FIELDED_FOR]->(ts1)<-[:MANAGED]-(m:Manager),
+// Searches all manager options connected to both players MATCH (p1:Player {name:"Mike Trout"})-[:BATTED_FOR|PITCHED_FOR|FIELDED_FOR]->(ts1)<-[:MANAGED]-(m:Manager),
 (p2:Player {name:"Lucas Giolito"})-[:BATTED_FOR|PITCHED_FOR|FIELDED_FOR]->(ts2)<-[:MANAGED]-(m)
 RETURN m.name, p1.name, p2.name, ts1.year, ts2.year